 The weather report called for snow, but none had come yet, so we all went to work; no call for alarm.
 It started snowing around noon on Monday.
 I watched from the sixth floor as the cars started leaving.
 I thought I’d wait a while, hoping the single-lane driveway would clear out a bit.
 Big mistake.
 Two hours later, when I decided to take the 18 mile drive home from Waltham to Acton along Rte 128 up to narrow Rte 2 through Lincoln and historic Concord, the roads were barely passable with creeping cars.
 The Blizzard of 1978 was in full swing.

 I drove an ancient Valiant, no 4-wheel drive or snow tires, so driving was treacherous.
 I planned to stop at the supermarket a mile from my house, as Monday was my regular grocery day and I needed to shop.
 I arrived at 4pm and they were closing up.
 They told me I couldn’t take a cart, could only get what I could carry in my arms and be quick.
 I felt like I was in an episode of the old game show Supermarket Sweepstakes.
 I quickly prioritized what was essential and ran from lane to lane, got to check-out as they closed the store.
 It then took me an hour to drive that last mile home.
 Dan had been home from Cambridge a while.
 We checked in with his family, still living in the area.
-His mother, a teacher in Stoughton (south of the city), almost got caught in an historic back-up of cars, abandoned on Rte 128.
+His mother, a teacher in Stoughton (south of the city), almost got caught in an historic back-up of cars, abandoned on Rte 128 (not unlike the backup in Virginia on I 95 in early January, 2022).
 She barely made it home to Newton.
 Everyone else was safe.

 And home is where everyone stayed for a week.
 Governor Dukakis declared a State of Emergency and a travel ban.
 No one was allowed to drive or come inside Rte 128 for 5 days, so we all stayed put and watched the governor on TV with his wonderful sweaters.
 We got two feet of snow in 36 hours with white-out conditions.
 After, the weather turned fine and Dan and I went cross-country skiing next to our condo complex.
 It seemed like a lark.